 And it’s not just the weather.
 Have you got enough water bottles?
 What about chamois cream?
 If you get a flat do you have what’s needed to fix it?
 Without a spare inner tube or repair kit a simple puncture could spell disaster for your ride.

-Follow our sportive essential kit bag and you’ll be prepared for whatever is thrown your way.
+Follow our guide to putting together a sportive essential kit bag and you’ll be prepared for whatever is thrown your way.

 Helmet and shoes

 You will be amazed at the number of stories there are from people who have travelled an hour or more to their event in the early hours of the morning, only to forget their helmet or shoes.